fenago/apache-solr/lab_guides/Lab_2.md

 -------------------------------------

-Now that we\'ve got acquainted with Solr and the various commands involved in Solr\'s day-to-day usage, Let's populate it with data so that we can query it as needed.
+Now that we\'ve got acquainted with Solr and the various commands involved in Solr's day-to-day usage, Let's populate it with data so that we can query it as needed.
 Solr comes with sample data in examples.
 We will use the same `$solr_home/example/films` for our queries.